sftgunner/edinplus-integration/README.md

 ### Discovery

 Discovery is completed by calling the `/info?what=names` endpoint on the NPU via HTTP.
 This returns a full list of all devices, areas and scenes on the NPU in CSV format.
+Unfortunately this info endpoint doesn't exist in SW00.120.2.3.x.x, meaning any systems on this firmware aren't able to complete discovery correctly.

 At present, only lines starting `CHAN` and `INPSTATE` are read as ouput channels and input channels respectively.
-It is a known issue that `INPSTATE` doesn't read each channel from wall plates.

-One-to-one channel-to-scene mapping is done by requesting all scenes via `?SCNNAMES;` and then `?SCNCHANNAMES,{scene};`.
+One-to-one channel-to-scene mapping for proxy scenes are done using regex on the `/info?what=levels` endpoint on the NPU via HTTP.
 If a scene controls only a single channel, then instead of using `$ChanFade,...` to control the channel output, `$SCNRECALLX,...` is used instead.